openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 @endsphinxdirective

-For the rest of this guide, OpenVINO™ Model Downloader was used to download pre-trained models.
+For the rest of this guide, Model Downloader was used to download pre-trained models.

 ## <a name="convert-models-to-intermediate-representation"></a>Step 2: Convert the Model with Model Optimizer